talltimh/getdata-004/README.md

 # Important, please read first.

+Please note that this R script may take a few minutes to complete.

 ## Project Criteria:

 You should create one R script called run_analysis.R that does the following.